 requiring emergency surgery.

 What Are the Risks Associated with Inguinal Hernia Repair?

 - breathing difficulties

-There are also some risks specific to inguinal hernia repair.
-For example:
+The following are some of the risks specific to inguinal hernia

 - The hernia may eventually come back.

 - You may experience prolonged pain at the site.